robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 2007).
 Habitat selection, the disproportionate use of available resources or landscape features by animals (Manly, McDonald and Thomas 1993; Boyce and McDonald 1999), is a scale-dependent process (Mayor et al. 2009).
+Johnson (1980) identified four orders of habitat selection:
+(1) the geographical range of a species, (2) the home range of an individual, the (3) habitat patches within the home range and (4) specific resources within a habitat patch.
+Kie et al. (2002) found that, independently, third order of selection was insufficient for capturing landscape attributes selected for by mule deer (*Odocoileus hemionus*), at a scale larger than their home range size.
+Moving past this hierarchical perspective, Mayor (2007) emphasized the importance of considering a broad continuum of scales to reveal scale-dependent selection and avoid the bias of predefined scales assumed to be associated with certain behaviours.

+The emergent relationship between habitat and sociality has been explored by the distribution and phenology of resources and use of social information.
+For example, cougar (*Puma concolor*) home ranges overlapped more in regions with high hunting opportunity, a proxy for resource richness (Elbroch et al. 2015).
+Caribou (*Rangifer tarandus*) sociality differed between seasons, where social associations were stronger in winter and contrastingly low in summer when resource availability are more homogeneous (Peignier et al. 2019).
+Bison (*Bison bison*) showed stronger habitat selection in larger groups and avoidance of predation risk was a main factor contributing to their habitat selection (Fortin et al. 2009).
+These examples, comparing sociality and habitat selection across temporal or spatial contexts, are implicitly multilayer analyses.
-Multilayer networks represent a novel framework for considering the influence of habitat selection and space use on sociality.

-Given that habitat data are available across a wide range of spatial scales, we evaluated the influence of spatial resolution on multilayer network metrics.
+Multilayer networks represent a novel framework for explicitly scale on the influence of habitat selection and space use on sociality.
+Animal social systems can be parsed by spatial contexts, defined, for example, by habitat types as in Figure <a href="#fig:lcres">3</a>.
+Given that habitat data are available across a wide range of spatial scales, we evaluated the influence of land cover spatial resolution on multilayer network metrics.
 The results indicate varied influence of increasing spatial resolution depending on the habitat layer.
 As spatial resolution increased, edge overlap decreased in forage while remaining stable in